What is this statutory books template?

 The basics: Running a company comes with a long list of required legal documents.
 As you set the foundations, you’ll quickly come into contact with statutory books / statutory registers.

-Legal requirement: Under company law in the UK (the Companies Act 2006), a company is required to maintain a set of records (also known as 'registers' or 'books').
+Legal requirement: Under company law in the UK (The Bribery Act 2010), a company is required to maintain a set of records (also known as 'registers' or 'books').
 The books must be kept by the company at either its registered office, a Single Alternative Inspection Location (SAIL address), or at Companies House.
 Companies are also required to make these registers available to shareholders on request.
+This statutory books template can be used to help you meet your legal obligations under UK company law.

 Content: Docue's statutory books template includes the option to include the following content: